 Zombie Guacamole

 Zombie Guacamole teaches upper elementary school students about the science of decomposition; energy cycling in ecosystems; and how to reduce waste at home and school.
 Featuring a hands-on “Race to Decomposition,” Zombie Guacamole’s lessons about food cycles can complement garden-based learning programs in schools.
-Zombie Guacamole is available in Spanish and has been implemented with Latinx/Hispanic students across the state.
+The program also teaches students about natural and human-made systems of food production and waste management, encouraging them to take action in their school community to protect the environment.

 Stormwater Stewards